Single phase vs three phase

 DNO checks matter more than the label

 EV chargers add a large, regular electrical load.
-That is why the installer must consider your fuse rating, existing appliances, earthing, cable route and whether the local network needs to be notified or asked for approval.
+That is why the installer must consider your fuse rating, existing appliances, earthing, cable route, load-limiting options and whether the local network needs to be notified or asked for approval.

 GOV.UK guidance says a charger installer should assess smaller installations and decide whether the DNO is informed before or after installation.
-Where a new or upgraded connection is needed, the DNO quote and delivery timescale depend on connection size and site work; the April 2023 reinforcement-cost change does not make every service-head, meter, cable, electrician or charger change free.
+Where a new or upgraded connection is needed, the DNO quote and delivery timescale depend on connection size and site work.
+ENA says GB DNOs will provide what is needed to decarbonise a home up to a 23kVA cable, but that does not make every service-head, meter, cable-route, electrician or charger change free.

 This is not just paperwork.
 It is what stops a home charger from overloading old supply equipment or causing network problems on a street where several homes add heat pumps and EVs at once.